nagydani/seedling/sprout/TUTORIAL.md

 single word.
 It checks whether the number on the top of the stack equals zero.
 If no, the computation continues.
 If, however, it does equal zero, the computation *fails*.
-Failure is a very important concept in Seed, we shall discuss it in more detail.
+Failure is a very important concept in Sprout, we shall discuss it in more detail.

 But for now, assume that the number was not equal to